 Cardiovascular disease is a pressing concern in the U.S. with more than 600,000 people dying from it each year.
-Dr. Speck offers numerous treatments and extensive screenings to her Seattle based patients at her Speck Health practice in the First Hill neighborhood of Seattle, WA to help them maintain cardiovascular health.
+Dr. Speck offers numerous treatments and extensive screenings to her Seattle based patients at her Speck Health practice in the Ballard neighborhood of Seattle, WA to help them maintain cardiovascular health.

 Cardiovascular disease, which is often called heart disease, is an umbrella term for a number of afflictions affecting the heart, blood vessels, and arteries.
 Types of disease which fall under this category include: